COVID-19 regulations, house rules and cancellation policy

-Guests are welcome to meet Cuban friends on our terrace during the day, without any registration needs (once they received their negative PCR test
+Guests are welcome to meet Cuban friends on our terrace during the day, without any registration needs.

 Cuban visitors are however only permitted to enter a guest room after registration through our manager.
 Visitors under the age of 18 are not allowed to enter a

-Full booking balance is due on the day of arrival in cash.
-We currently only accept Euros.
-You can look up the current exchange rates on the following homepage: www.cadeca.cu/en
+- Full booking balance is due on the day of arrival in cash.
+We currently only accept payments in Euros or USD.

-The airport pick-up service needs to be paid directly to the taxi driver in cash in USD at arrival at the casa.
+- The airport pick-up service needs to be paid directly to the taxi driver in cash in Euros or USD at arrival at the casa.

-If you decide to take breakfast or dinner from time to time, we ask you to pay these meals, the items from the mini bar and the internet in cash and Euros during the course of your
+- If you decide to take breakfast or dinner from time to time, we ask you to pay these meals, the items from the mini bar and the internet in cash and Euros or USD during the course of your

 local currency, the CUP (Cuban Peso).
 You will mainly use these CUP for paying for food and in some restaurants.
 Please also read the further information on 'Currencies, money exchange and credit

 card use' in the two paragraphs below.

 Can you explain more about currencies and money exchange in Cuba?

 - The CUP (Cuban Peso = Peso Cubano, also called MN = Moneda Nacional) is currently the main currency in Cuba.
 However, there are also more and more stores that sell items in USD, but they only